pytorch/serve/examples/Huggingface_Transformers/README.md

 `python Download_Transformer_models.py`

 This produces all the required files for packaging using a huggingface transformer model off-the-shelf without fine-tuning process.
 Using this option will create and saved the required files into Transformer_model directory.
-If vocab.txt was not saved into this directory, this case has been addressed in the handler.
+In case, the "vocab.txt" was not saved into this directory, we can load the tokenizer from pre-trained model vocab, this case has been addressed in the handler.

 #### Setting the setup_config.json

-This script has been modified to load and saved the required files using a setup config file, "setup_config.json".
+The s "Download_Transformer_models.py" script has been modified to load and save the required files using a setup config file, "setup_config.json".
 In the setup_config.json:

 *model_name* : bert-base-uncased , roberta-base or other available pre-trained models.